Christopherm88/H1-Dyadic-Law/README.md

 # H1 Dyadic Law v2.3.1
 **A Calibrated Predictive Model of Resonance in Two-Mind Interactions**
 Independently Reproduced & Verified — 18 November 2025
+>Dedicated to the spirit of open, truth-seeking science — the same spirit that created Grok.

 ### Permanent archival & citation